Random Locations of Periodic Stationary Processes: Distributions of intrinsic location functionals

 \section{\textbf{Distributions of intrinsic location functionals}}

+In this section, we characterize (properties of) intrinsic location functionals of periodic stationary processes.
 For a compact interval $[a,b]$, denote the value of an intrinsic location functional $L$ for the process $\mathbf{X}$ on that interval by $L(\mathbf{X}, [a,b])$.
-Since $\mathbf X$ is stationary and $L$ is shift compatible, the distribution of $L$ depends solely on the length of the interval.
+Since $\mathbf X$ is stationary and $L$ is shift compatible, the distribution of $L-a$ depends solely on the length of the interval.
 Thus, we can focus on the intervals starting from $0$, in which case $L(\mathbf{X}, [0,b])$ is abbreviated as $L(\mathbf{X},b)$.
-Furthermore, with the periodicity of $\mathbf{X}$, we only need to consider the case where $b\leq 1$.
+Furthermore, with the 1-periodicity of $\mathbf{X}$, it turns out that the only interesting cases are those with $b\leq 1$.
 In the following we assume $b\leq 1$ throughout.
+The case where $b>1$ will be briefly discussed in Remark \ref{remark:longer}, after the introduction of a representation result for intrinsic location functional.

 Denote by $F^\mathbf{X}_{L, [a,b]}$ the law of $L(\mathbf{X}, [a,b])$.
 It is a probability measure supported on $[a,b]\cup \{\infty\}$.

 It was shown in \cite{samorodnitsky2013intrinsic} that the distribution of an intrinsic location functional for any stationary process over the real line, not necessarily periodic, possesses a specific group of properties.
 Adding periodicity obviously will not change these results.
 Here we present a simplified version of the original theorem for succinctness.